vitorbarbosa1221412/SIDIS-3DB-G02/README.md

 ### Databases Engine

 PostgreSQL was our choice for the database, it's open source and for our project it fit perfectly to have a shared databases between services.
+MongoDB as also implemented.
 ### CQRS Pattern

-We used the CQRS pattern only for the Physician Service.
-We decided that it was the best fit because the difference between read and write uses was significant, the number of times that it's need to consult a physician is greater than the times that a physician is added or dismissed.
-For the appointment and patient services, we decided that using CQRS was unnecessary because the difference between write and read wasnt that great, and it would add more complexity to the system.
+We used the CQRS pattern  for the Physician Service because it was decided that it was the best fit because the difference between read and write uses was significant, the number of times that it's need to consult a physician is greater than the times that a physician is added or dismissed.
+For the Patient Service was also implemented.
+For the appointment, we decided that using CQRS was unnecessary because the difference between write and read wasnt that great, and it would add more complexity to the system.

 ### Saga Pattern

+#### Choreography

+For the Schedule of an Appointment it was designed that it would use Saga Choreography to ensure data consistency.
+For more information see [US_Appointment_Schedule](docs/USs/US_Appointment_Schedule/US_Appointment_Schedule.md).

 ### OBSERVABILITY